Goal: Everyone has skills and opportunities to obtain well-paying jobs

 Like much of the country, Minnesota is experiencing mixed results as it seeks to emerge from the economic downturn.
 These measures help tell us how well we are building a climate for business opportunities for those who seek jobs and opportunities to innovate.

-Change in percentage of number of jobs (Economy)
+Change in jobs (Economy)

-Health Care Coverage (Health)
+Health care coverage (Health)

-Median income (Economy)
+Median household income (Economy)

-Proportion of Adults Working -- Immigrants ( Immigration)
+Proportion of immigrant adults working ( Immigration)

-Transportation expenses as share of household (Transportation)
+Transportation expenses as share of household income (Transportation)